grisov/NVDA_Volume_Adjustment/README.md

 ## Features
 * adjust the volume level of all audio devices in the system;
 * volume control for each running program separately;
+* the ability to adjust the volume of each channel of the selected audio device or set the average value for all channels;
-* quickly switch to the maximum or minimum volume level of any audio source;
+* quickly switch to the maximum or minimum volume level of any audio source or the selected channel;
 * two modes of the sound source mutting - full switching off or decrease in volume in percent;
 * the ability to restore the volume level of all available muted audio sources at the NVDA shutdown;
 * flexible settings for announcing the list of detected audio devices and running programs;